mdeguzis/documents/systems-engineer/hadoop/readme.md

 ## Hive and Pig

+### Hive

 Hive is an SQL like query language that enables those analysts familiar with SQL to run queries on large volumes of data.
 Hive has three main functions: data summarization, query and analysis.
 Hive provides tools that enable easy data extraction, transformation and loading (ETL).
 Hive is comprised of yables (think RDMS) made up of partitions.
+Hive is not suited for real-time queries and row-level updates.
+It is more designed for assesing immutable objects, such as logs.

+Hive consists of Data (located in HDFS as file(s)) and Schema (representation of a plan or theory in the form of an outline or model).
+Schema and data are seperate, as data can be removed or added independently.
+Think of Schema as layout that provides direction on where Hive can be "pointed" or what defintions Hive should adhere to.
+Schema is required if you have existing data in HDFS that you want to use in Hive.

+See: [hadoop/hive/readme.md]() for more examples and content.

 There are several runtimes Hive can use when executing SQL queries:
 * Hadoop MapReduce